Mortgage Basics #Featured articles

 Table of contents

-Mortgage fraud is a serious crime that can result in financial losses for lenders, borrowers, and investors.
-It involves the deliberate misrepresentation, omission, or concealment of information by an individual or group to secure a mortgage loan or obtain a larger loan than they would otherwise qualify for.
-In Canada, mortgage fraud is illegal and can result in severe legal consequences, including fines, imprisonment, and forfeiture of assets.
+Mortgage fraud is an escalating issue in the real estate and financial sectors, with far-reaching consequences for borrowers, homeowners, lenders, and the broader economy.
+It involves the deliberate misrepresentation, omission, or concealment of information by individuals or groups to purchase a property, secure a mortgage or obtain a larger loan than you would otherwise qualify for.

 Best Mortgage Rates